StateLibraryVictoria/slv-sip-factory/readme.md

 - Basic setup:
     - Create an empty repository.
     - Add this repository as origin using `git add remote origin <link to repo>`
     - install dependencies using `Pipenv install`.
+If testing on a virtual venv environment then use `pip install -r requirements.txt`

 ## Creating SIPS